 Acker earned a Bachelor of Science degree in health and physical education with an emphasis in corporate fitness from Trenton State College in 1993.

-Chrissy Yard joins the Cougar staff in her second season in 2013.
+Chrissy Yard joins the Cougar staff for her sixth season in 2017.

 The Hillsborough native received her Bachelor of Science degree in Exercise Science and Sports Studies from Rutgers in 2009 and her Master of Science degree in Management of Sports Industries from New Haven in 2010.